How To Hide Your Phone Number With Anonymous Calls or Text Apps

 How to encrypt calls and texts

-End-to-end encryption differs from the other communication methods we have mentioned in the way that the receiver can see the sender’s information.
-Encrypted calls and texts use a method called end-to-end encryption where only the sender and receiver can see the message.
+End-to-end encryption differs from the other communication methods we mentioned in that the receiver can see the sender’s information.
+Encrypted calls and texts use end-to-end encryption, in which only the sender and receiver can see the message.

-No individual or organization can decode the communication from the time the communication is sent nor when it is received.
+No individual or organization can decode the communication from the time it is sent until it is received.
 This security method ensures that your sensitive data cannot be intercepted, and it is commonly used with messaging apps and email services.

 Although your encrypted calls and texts are secure, they are not fully anonymous due to metadata.
 Metadata is essentially information about the data being sent, and that data can be traced back to you.

-Particular data points like your phone number, time or date of the call/text, or your location may all contribute to you being identified as the sender.
+Specific data points, such as your phone number, the time or date of the call/text, or your location, may help identify you as the sender.
 Don’t worry!
 You can still send anonymous texts and call anonymously through a service that encrypts your communications and also protects your metadata.

 Pros and cons of encrypted messaging services

-Some important talking points surround what types of data they could be forced to supply to the government, and the article found that services like WhatsApp and iMessage can disclose the full contents of your messages along with your metadata.
+Some important talking points center on the types of data they could be forced to supply to the government, and the article found that services like WhatsApp and iMessage can disclose the full contents of your messages, along with your metadata.

-On the safer end, Signal and Telegram, two other popular messaging services, will not disclose your message content but may have to disclose a few other metadata points.
+On the safer end, Signal and Telegram, two other popular messaging services, will not disclose your message content but may have to disclose some other metadata.

 Can anonymous calls or texts be traced?